licarpen/aws-developer/README.md

 * deleting a stack deletes all artifacts associated with it
 * template helpers
   * references and functions
+* Any resources created as part of your .ebextensions is part of your CloudFormation template and will get deleted if the environment is terminated

 ### Deploying CloudFormation templates